 Kneel on your back leg, bending your front leg 90-degrees.
 Contract your glutes and shift your body forward.
 Raise the arm that is on the same side as the knee that is on the ground, stretching to the opposite side until a stretch is felt in the front of your pelvis.
 Rotate backwards and hold for 30-seconds.

 Begin by lying on your back with your knees bent and your feet flat on the floor.
 Breathe normally as you gently draw-in your navel towards your spine.
 Hold the contraction and relax as you slowly extend one leg until it is completely flat against the ground.
 Remember to keep your navel pulled in and be careful not to move your spine.
-Slowly return your leg to the starting position and repeat with opposite leg.
+Slowly return your leg to the starting position and repeat with the opposite leg.

 Lie on your back with your knees bent and place your feet flat on the ground, shoulder-width apart.
 Draw-in your navel and contract your glutes.
 Slowly push through your heels and lift your pelvis off the floor until your knees, hips and shoulders are in-line.
 Hold the top position for a few seconds and then slowly lower your pelvis back down to the floor.